-- Does it have any experience in the Gulf of Aden/Indian Ocean? - What is the background of the Security Personnel in the PMSC's armed teams? - Do they have any maritime experience or qualifications? - What training is given to those who do not have a naval infantry/special forces or maritime background? - Does it have an ethics and/or legal component? - Does it involve live firing? - How long is the training? - Is it in-house or subcontracted? - What on-going and refresher training is provided? - Does the PMSC maintain records of all training provided to each staff member? - What are the qualifications/is the background of the recruitment personnel? - Where are personnel recruited? - What criteria are applied? - Which skills would the PMSC trade for cost savings? - Will all armed Security Personnel have been interviewed by the PMSC? - What is the turnover in armed Security Personnel? - What is the vetting process? - Does it involve a criminal background check? - Does it involve an employment check? - Does it involve a military background check? - Will every member of an armed Security Team have been through this process? - What documentation will the Team Leader provide the Master with after embarkation? - Are there any procedures for information sharing/system update with the Master after embarkation? - Is the proposed size of the PCASP team considered adequate to the assessed risk?
+- What is the background of the Security Personnel in the PMSC's armed teams? - What training is given to those who do not have a naval infantry/special forces background? - Does it have an ethics and/or legal component? - Does it involve live firing? - How long is the training? - Is it in-house or subcontracted? - What on-going and refresher training is provided? - Does the PMSC maintain records of all training provided to each staff member? - What are the qualifications/is the background of the recruitment personnel? - Where are personnel recruited? - What criteria are applied? - Which skills would the PMSC trade for cost savings? - Will all armed Security Personnel have been interviewed by the PMSC? - What is the turnover in armed Security Personnel? - What is the vetting process? - Does it involve a criminal background check? - Does it involve an employment check? - Does it involve a military background check? - Will every member of an armed Security Team have been through this process? - What documentation will the Team Leader provide the Master with after embarkation? - Are there any procedures for information sharing/system update with the Master after embarkation?